d0mk/IT2018-project1/README.md

 # IT2018-project1
-The first project I made for the Internet Technology course during fifth semester.
-Created using HTML5, CSS3 and JavaScript.
+The Internet Technology course project, made using HTML5, CSS3 and JavaScript.